UPPMAX/R-python-julia-matlab-HPC/docs/python/batchPython.rst

    .. tab:: HPC2N

         Short serial example for running on Kebnekaise.
 Loading SciPy-bundle/2021.05, Python/3.9.5 + Python package you have installed yourself with virtual environment.
-The full example can be found under "Using Python for Machine Learning jobs".

         .. code-block:: sh